 Once the query is created, it must be validated.
 During validation, ArcGIS attempts to determine the properties of the query layer based on the first row returned in the table.

-The unique identifier is one or many fields used by ArcGIS to identify each row in the table.
+- Unique identifier field—This is one or many fields used by ArcGIS to uniquely identify the layer.

 - Dimensionality—This determines whether a layer's coordinates will include m-values to store route data and z-values to store 3D data.

-- Geometry type—This determines whether the layer stores point, multipoint, line, or polygon features.
+- Geometry type—This determines whether the layer is a point, multipoint, line, or polygon.

 - Spatial reference—This is the coordinate system and other related spatial properties for the layer.

 - SRID—This is the layer's spatial reference identifier and is used to ensure that only geometries with the same spatial reference identifier are returned by the query.

 You can view and modify these properties after a query layer has been validated by checking the Show advanced options check box and clicking Next.

 The properties of a query layer are used to filter the rows returned to ArcGIS from the database.
 For example, if you have geometries in a table that have multiple SRIDs, the SRID property set on the query layer will be used to prevent any rows in the database table that don't match that SRID from being displayed in ArcMap.